 - How can I know that the donor is completely healthy and that my child will not have an hereditary disease?

 At Instituto Bernabeu, donor candidates have to pass medical analyses in order to confirm that they have no genetic, hereditary or infectious diseases.
 They also have to pass a personalised psychological analysis.
 In fact, the department excludes over 30% of candidates as a result of not passing one or more of these tests.
 Furthermore, since 2016 and with no added cost for the recipient patient, Instituto Bernabeu has carried out a Genetic Compatibility Test (GCT) on all donors.
-This is a ground-breaking test that identifies mutations in the genes responsible for over 600 recessive disorders.
+This is a ground-breaking test that identifies mutations in the genes responsible for over 600 recessive disorders, and since 2020, with the addition of exome testing, the screening of 1890 genes cause over 2500 diseases in offspring, without changing the price charged to recipient patients.
 If it is the desire of the receiving couple, to the patient expense, it can also be done the GCT in the father to contrast both results and ensure that the future baby is not bearer of these diseases.

 - Can we have the same racial background?
 I want her to be from my part of the world.